 The Umeda district has a fantastic range of dining venues for both lunch and dinner.
 Here are some of our favorite locations for tasty meals in and around Osaka Station.
 Read more

 Kuromon Ichiba is a lively covered market which stretches for 580 meters in Osaka’s Chuo Ward.
 Nicknamed “Osaka’s kitchen” because both local homeowners and restaurant chefs get their supplies here, the market is famous for its fresh seafood and has recently become a popular tourist location.
 Read more

 The lively entertainment area of Dotonbori is Osaka’s most famous tourist destination and renowned for its gaudy neon lights, extravagant signage, and the enormous variety of restaurants and bars.
 Read more

 Osaka Central Fish Market is just one part of the Osaka Municipal Central Wholesale Market complex which also comprises vegetable and fruit markets.
-Osaka is famous as a gourmet city, and because so much of Osaka’s food supply passes through here it is the heart of the city.
+Because so much of the Osaka’s food supply passes through this market, it is considered the heart of this famous gourmet city.
 Read more